Do you want to integrate Slack with your WordPress website or WooCommerce store?

 The easiest way to connect Slack with WordPress is by using Uncanny Automator.
 It is the best WordPress automation plugin that helps you create automated tasks and workflows without writing any code.

-It acts as a bridge so you can get different WordPress plugins talking to each other.
-For example, every time someone completes a form you could automatically add them to your email list.
+Uncanny Automator acts as a bridge so you can get different WordPress plugins talking to each other.
+For example, whenever someone completes a form, Uncanny Automator can automatically add them to your email list.

 There is a free Uncanny Automator plugin that lets you automate many common tasks.
-However, we’ll be using Uncanny Automator pro because it has a Slack integration.
+However, in this guide, we will be using the premium plugin because it has a Slack integration.

-First thing you need to do is install and activate the Uncanny Automator plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+The first thing you need to do is install and activate the Uncanny Automator plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you will also be asked to install the free version of Uncanny Automator core.
-The free plugin has limited features but it’s used as the base for the pro version.
+Upon activation, you will also be asked to install the free version of Uncanny Automator.
+The free plugin has limited features, but it’s used as the base for the pro version.

 After that, you need to head over to Automator » Settings and enter your license key.

-Now that Uncanny Automator is set up, let’s connect it to your Slack workspace by clicking on the ‘Premium Integrations’ tab.
+Now that Uncanny Automator is set up, let’s connect it to your Slack workspace by clicking on the ‘App Integrations’ tab.

 In the left-hand menu, select ‘Slack’ and then click on ‘Connect Slack workspace.’